LastingLuck/Graph-Search/README.md

     * Implementing searches.
 (Currently only dfs, bfs, ucs, gbfs, and a* are planned)

 ### Status ###
 Loading Graph - Basic Done.
-Needs Testing
+Testing In Progress

 DFS - Basic Done.
 Needs Testing